naosadhossen/dis2/README.md

 ## RPC Client Code with No Authentication
 rpc-https-noauth-client.py
-This is a simple client to demonstarte that server will refuse connection if no credential is provided by client
+This is a simple client to demonstrate that server will refuse the connection if no credential is provided by client